facebookresearch/spdl/docs/source/performance_analysis/bottleneck.rst

 Summary
 -------

 Using :py:class:`Pipeline`, it becomes easy to determine if the bottleneck is in data loading or not.
 When the data loading is the bottleneck, the sink stage gets blocked on the input queue.
-So if the upstream wait time is larger than that of downstream, the dataloading is the bottleneck.
+So if the upstream wait time is larger than that of downstream, the data loading is the bottleneck.